pangenome/odgi/docs/rst/commands/odgi.rst

 | **odgi stats** [**-i, --idx**\ =\ *FILE*] [*OPTION*]…
 | The odgi stats command produces statistics of a variation graph.
   Among other metrics, it can calculate the #nodes, #edges, #paths and the total nucleotide length of the graph.
-Various histogram summary options complement the tool.
-If [**-B, --bed-multicov**\ =\ *BED*] is set, the metrics will be produced for the intervals specified in the BED.

 | **odgi test** [<TEST NAME|PATTERN|TAGS> …] [*OPTION*]…
 | The odgi test command starts all unit tests that are implemented in